viswanathct/al-js/ReadMe.md

 ## Keys

-* Every input to a flow is passed to the functions sequentially.
+* Every input to a flow is fed to the functions sequentially.

 * Returning false from a function in a flow, affects the flow of the all downstream functions.